Smart DIY tips for painting skirting boards to get a smooth, dust-free finish

 For stubborn dirt or scuff marks, use warm soapy water and a cloth.
 Washing up liquid is good.
 If needed, use a sponge scourer – but be gentle.
 Try not to use strong detergents or sprays for regular cleaning as this can affect the paint.

-For dents or chips you need to fill and paint - or just paint depending on size and depth.
-Get a decent wood filler such as Ronseal High Performance Natural Ready Mixed Wood Filler and fill - if needed.
-Let dry and rub down with a fine 120-grit sandpaper.
+For dents or chips, you need to fill and paint – or just paint – depending on size and depth.
+Get a decent wood filler, like this Ronseal High Performance Natural Ready Mixed Wood Filler, and fill if needed.
+Let dry and rub down with fine 120-grit sandpaper.

 Get the Homebuilding & Renovating Newsletter